Hearing your child cry and whine can feel frustrating, but here are a few compelling reasons why you shouldn’t tell kids to stop crying.

 Whether to comfort or to discipline, telling your child to stop crying isn’t the way to go.
 Holding back tears restricts her emotions.
 She misses out on learning opportunities to manage her feelings.
 And it’s ineffective—rarely does a child stop crying when told to.

 Instead, allow her to cry.
-Teach her how to soothe herself, reassuring her that her feelings are normal.
+Teach her how to soothe herself, reassuring her that her feelings are normal and a part of life.
 And, most importantly, show her that you’ll be there for her.
 As frustrating as it is to hear her cry, this is most likely the time when she needs you the most.

 Get more tips: